mikaer86/Presentation/README.md

 #### API : Application programming Interface

+- Asynchronous programming // is a  technique how handle long running processes while still be able to handle other events.

-- fetch API //
+- fetch API //  enables us to get and data from http requests

-- Async / Await //
+- Async // Async enables us to declare a Asynchronous function

+-  Await // the await keyword enables us to intitalize  confirmation of requested data in the future, which call a promise.

 - Promise // is a object is which representing a completion or a failure of an asynchronous process.

 #### Github

-- pull request // download and  review
+- pull request // download and review current updatesin the code stack.

 - merge // approved code changes can be merged each individual code branch to its master file.

 #### modules

 - a way to breakdown and structure code blocks.

-- gives us ability to export and import functions and variables for using these modules when needed
+- gives us ability to export and import functions and variables for using these modules when needed.